strohs/aws-cda-notes/study-notes.md

 * you can export a DynamoDB table (or selected items) to a .CSV file
 * can update your DynamoDB table capacity on the fly
     * "push button capacity scaling"
+* DynamoDB supports nested attributes up to 32 levels deep.

 ### DynamoDB Data Model
 * Tables
+    * a collection of Items
 * Items
+    * a collection of Attributes
     * like a row of data in a RDB
     * aggregate size of an item, including all the attribute names and attribute values, **cannot exceed 400KB**
 * Attributes